akash02ab/akash02ab/README.md

 ## About me:

-- 🔭 I’m currently working on online bootcamp
+-   🔭 I’m currently working as a Full-Stack developer
-- 🌱 I’m currently learning MERN Stack
+-   🌱 I’m currently learning Sass
 -   👯 I’m looking to collaborate on javascipt projects
 -   🤔 I’m looking for help with FAANG interview questions
 -   💬 Ask me about anything
-- 📫 How to reach me: portfolio work on progress
+-   📫 How to reach me: [LinkedIn](linkedin.com/in/akash-banchhor-250639218)
 -   😄 Pronouns: he/him
 -   ⚡ Fun fact: I'm a potterhead

 ### Languages and Tools: